 A few blocks south, a replica of the angel from his father’s monument shop—a sculpture that factors throughout his famous novel—points heavenward in front of the Asheville Art Museum.
 (The original Italian marble angel lives behind wrought-iron fencing down in Hendersonville’s Oakdale Cemetery.)

 From Pack Square, amble south to Eagle Street, where Wolfe delivered newspapers as a boy, and over to Church Street.
 Here remains First Presbyterian Church, where 30 honorary pallbearers carried Wolfe’s casket at his 1938 funeral.

 Eat & Drink

-Grab a seat at the counter at The Med, as actor Jude Law did in preparation of his role as Wolfe in the upcoming movie, Genius.
+Grab a seat at the counter at The Med, as actor Jude Law did in preparation of his role as Wolfe in the 2016 film "Genius."
 Open since 1969, the Greek diner evokes the sort of bustling downtown lunch counters that Wolfe frequented, both in real life and in his novels.

 North of downtown, Riverside Cemetery nestles into the hillside over the French Broad River.
 Here Wolfe’s body rests at his family’s plot.
 Next to a jar of pencils that literary pilgrims leave (a tribute to his propensity to write by hand), the author’s gravestone quotes his own prose: “The last voyage.
 The longest.
 The best.”
 While you’re there, wind along the cemetery’s shaded paths to discover other notable natives such as author William Sidney Porter (O. Henry) and North Carolina Senator Zebulon Vance.
-Pick up a self-guided walking tour during office hours, or book an hour-long guided tour from History@Hand ($20).
+Pick up a self-guided walking tour during office hours, or book a guided tour from History@Hand or AVL Lit Tours.